 This means that for any project deliverables, products, decision support tools, etc. to be transferred to any partner (domestic or international) a review must take place first.
-Wise County & SSAI leadership in NPO ensure that DEVELOP works within NASA Export Control guidelines.
-Wise County & SSAI representatives must be made aware of any presentations, publications, or information transfer that take place before they occur.
-A "transfer" is considered to be an email, publication, presentation, telecon, webinar, etc. If you have any questions or have content you'd like to publish or hand-off to foreign entities (especially in designated countries) contact Lauren Childs-Gleason.
+SSAI leadership in NPO ensure that DEVELOP works within NASA Export Control guidelines.
+SSAI representatives must be made aware of any presentations, publications, or information transfer that take place before they occur.
+A "transfer" is considered to be an email, publication, presentation, telecon, webinar, etc. If you have any questions or have content, you would like to publish or hand-off to foreign entities (especially in designated countries) contact Amanda Clayton.
 The process typically takes 2-3 weeks.